FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 If 'Post-Incident Activity' is checked,
 - [ ] Close the phishing playbook.
+- [ ] Report learnings in opperational handbook
 ## Conclusion
 On encoutering an incident, the SOC was at mercy without an MSSP. \
 Lacking in senior leadership, tools, fictional lack of funds. \